mtriff/get-latlng/README.md

 get-latlng
 ==========
-A script to retrieve the latitude and longitude for a set of Canadian postal codes.
+A script to retrieve the latitude and longitude for a set of Canadian postal codes using batch geocoding from the MapQuest API.
 Inserts the mapping into the database.
+Script could easily be modified to support any batch geocoding, if desired (simply change the URL request).

 Supports connecting a MySQL or MSSQL database (specified in the settings.json file, see below).